Merchant Account FAQs

 Monthly fees are debited between the first and fifth of the month and will include fees that occurred in the month prior.
 For example, January’s statement fees will be debited between February 1st – 5th.

-A batch contains all the credit and debit card transactions that occurred since the last batch was run.
+A batch contains all the credit and debit card transactions since the last batch was run.
 Typically, businesses close out (or batch out) their batches at the end of each business day.
 Each batch will incur a small fee.

 A chargeback is a dispute by a cardholder of a transaction which is returned to the acquiring bank.
 The cardholder is refusing to pay for a charge and wants the charge reversed on their credit card statement.
 Resolution by the merchant is imperative to minimize loss.